Code-Institute-Submissions/globeconnections/README.md

 *(3) The favicon was generated with [FAVICON GENERATOR](https://favicon.io/favicon-generator/ "Favicon Generator").*

+*(4) The brand logo has been generated with [FREE LOGO DESIGN](https://preview.freelogodesign.org/?lang=EN&name=COMPANY%20NAME&logo=9d384024-b4a7-4d2f-b501-9bef860c868c "Create a free logo in seconds!").*

-*(4) All the images were compressed with the following website: [TINYJPG](https://tinyjpg.com/ "Smart JPEG and PNG compression").*
+*(5) All the images were compressed with the following website: [TINYJPG](https://tinyjpg.com/ "Smart JPEG and PNG compression").*

-*(5) The icons have been added from [FONTAWESOME](https://fontawesome.com/ "Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.").*
+*(6) The icons have been added from [FONTAWESOME](https://fontawesome.com/ "Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.").*

-*(6) The multi-device mock-up on this document is created using [TECHSINI](https://techsini.com/multi-mockup/ "Multi-device website mock-up generator").*
+*(7) The multi-device mock-up on this document is created using [TECHSINI](https://techsini.com/multi-mockup/ "Multi-device website mock-up generator").*

 - ### Acknowledgements: